-Insights into how brain compensates for recurring hearing loss point to new glue ear therapiesJune 27th, 2013 in Health /
+Insights into how brain compensates for recurring hearing loss point to new glue ear therapiesJune 27, 2013 in Medicine & Health / Health

 Important new insights into how the brain compensates for temporary hearing loss during infancy, such as that commonly experienced by children with glue ear, are revealed in a research study in ferrets.
 The Wellcome Trust-funded study at the University of Oxford could point to new therapies for glue ear and has implications for the design of hearing aid devices.